pnp/PnP-Transformation/JDP Remediation - CSOM/Readme.md

 3. Generate Site Column and Content Type Usage Report
 4. Generate Non-Default Master Page Usage Report
 5. Generate Site Collection Report (PPE Only)
-6. Get Web Part Usage Report>
+6. Generate Web Part Usage Report
-7. Get Web Part Properties
+7. Generate Web Part Properties Report
+8. Generate Security Group Report
 8. Exit

 ### 1. Generate List Template Report with FTC Analysis ###

-This operation searches for the Customized elements **(Content Types, Site Columns and Event Receivers)** after extracting the downloaded list templates.
-On choosing this option, we would be asked how to proceed for this operation as shown below
+This operation downloads List Templates (as directed), extracts the files from each template, and searches the files for instances of the following Customized elements: **(Content Types, Site Columns and Event Receivers)**.
+Upon choosing this option, the user is prompted for how to proceed as shown below:
 	1)	Process with Auto-generated Site Collection Report
 	2)	Process with PreMT/Discovery ListTemplate Report
 	3)	Process with SiteCollectionUrls separated by comma (,)

-This operation is helpful in trying to easily see which List Template has which customized elements.
+This operation is helpful in determining the customized elements present in each List Template.

 **Input**
+This operation reads the following input files:
 - Web Application Url `(Mandatory for Option 1, not for other Options)`
 - Single or Multiple Site Collection Urls `(Mandatory for Option 3, not for other Options)`
 - PreMT_AllListTemplatesInGallery_Usage.csv `(Mandatory for Option 2, not for others)`